FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 # changeServiceInfo

 ## description
-Event used to change the status of each service running on the server<br />
+Event used to change the status of each service running on the server
-Event: `changeServiceInfo` <br />
+Event: `changeServiceInfo`
 Subscription: `systemStatusUpdate`

 ## returns